gaufung/Handon-ml/Chapter10/README.md

 **Y = relu(X × Wh + bh) * Wa + b0**

 6. How many neurons do you need in the output layer if you want to classify email into spam or ham?
 What activation function should you use in the output layer?
-If instead you want to tackle the MNIST, how many neurons do you need int the output layer, using what activation function?
+If instead you want to tackle the MNIST, how many neurons do you need in the output layer, using what activation function?
 Answer the same questions for getting your network to predict housing prices as in Chapter 2?

 Spam or ham : only one neuron and using logistic function